-Prohibited concoctions and drinks 70.
-(1) No person shall manufacture, have in his or her possession or custody or under his or her control or consume or sell, supply or give to any person-. (a) any concoction manufactured 'by the fermentation of treacle, sugar or other substances and known as isityimiyana, hopana, qediviki, skokiaan, uhali or barberton; 5 (b) any concoction which, though called by another name is similar or substantially similar to any of the concoctions referred to in paragraph (a); (c) any concoction manufactured by the fermentation of any substance the consumption of which would, in the opinion of the Minister, be prejudicial to the health and well-being of the population of the Republic, and specified by him or her by a notice in the Gazette; or 10 (d) any drink manufactured by the distillation of any concoction referred to in paragraph (a), (b), or (c).
-(2) The Minister may at any time by a like notice withdraw or amend any notice issued under subsection (1)(c).
-15 Methylated spirit 71.
-(1) The Minister may make regulations regarding- (a) the regulation and restriction of the importation, transhipment, conveyance, transmission, keeping, sale, supply or use of methylated spirit; (b) the categories of persons who may sell methylated spirit; 20 (c) the keeping of records or other documents in respect of any dealing in methylated spirit, the form and manner in which the records or other documents shall be kept and the particulars to be entered therein;(d) the custody and retention of records or other documents contemplated in 25 paragraph (c); (e) the denaturation, odorization, colouring and rendering impotable of methylated spirit sold or kept for sale, and the manner in which this shall be done; 30 (f) the quantities of methylated spirit which maybe sold on any occasion to any person and the receptacles in which it shall be sold; (g) the prohibition or restriction of the purchase or possession of methylated spirit, including the granting of permits for the purchase or possession thereof.
-(2) A regulation made under this section may for a contravention thereof or failure to comply therewith prescribe a penalty which shall not exceed imprisonment for a period 35 of six months.
-(3) Different regulations may be made under this section in respect of different 40 categories of persons or different areas.
-40 Part 3 Offences and penalties Offences regarding inspections 72.
-(1) No person shall- (u)' refuse to grant an inspector access to premises to which the inspector is duly authorised to have access; 45 (b) obstruct, interfere or hinder an inspector who is exercising a power or performing a duty in terms of this Act; (c) refuse to provide an inspector with a document or information that the person is lawfully required to provide in terms of this Act; (d) furnish false or misleading information to an inspector;
+- 70. (1) No person shall manufacture, have in his or her possession or custody or under 50 his or her control or consume or sell, supply or give to any person- - (a) any concoction manufactured by the ferm rotation of treacle, sugar or other substances and known as isityimiyana, hopana, qediviki, skokiaan, uhali or barberton;

+58 (b) any concoction which, though called by another name is similar or substantiality similar to any of the concoction.s referred to in paragraph (a); (c) any concoction manufactured by the fermentation of any substance the consumption of which would, in the opinion of the Minister, be prejudicial to the health and well-being of the population of the Republic, and specified by 5 him or her by a notice in the Gazette; or (d) any drink manufactured by the distillation of any concoction referred to in paragraph (a), (b), or (c).
+(2) The Minister may at any time by a like notice withdraw or amend any notice issued under subsection (I)(c).
+10 Methylated spirit 71.
+(1) The Minister may make regulations regarding- (a) the regulation and restriction of the importation, transhipment, conveyance, transmission, keeping, sale, supply or use of methylated spirit; (b) the categories of persons who may sell meth ylated spirit; 15 (c) the keeping of records or other document; in respect of any dealing in methylated spirit, the form and manner in which the records or other documents shall be kept and the particulars to be entered therein; (d) the custody and retention of records or other documents contemplated in paragraph (c); 20 (e) the denaturation, odorisation, colouring and rendering impotable of methylated spirit sold or kept for sale, and the manner in which this shall be (f) the quantities of methylated spirit which may be sold on any occasion to any 25 person and the receptacles in which it shall be sold; (g) the prohibition or restriction of the purchase or possession of methylated spirit, including the granting of permits for the purchase or possession thereof.
+(2) A regulation made under this section may for a contravention thereof or failure to comply therewith prescribe a penalty which shall not e~teed imprisonment for a period 30 of six months.
+(3) Different regulations may be made under this section in respect of different categories of persons or different areas.
+Part 3 Offences and penalties.
+Offences regarding inspections 35 72.
+(1) No person shall- (a) refuse to grant an inspector access to premises to which the inspector is duly authorised to have access: (b) obstruct, interfere or hinder an inspector who is exercising a power or performing a duty in terms of this Act; 40 (c) refuse to provide an inspector with a document or information that the person is lawfully required to provide in terms of th s Act; (d) furnish false or misleading information to an inspector;